itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Never think hard about past, it brings tears.
 Don't think more about future, it brings fears.
 Live this moment with a smile, it brings Cheers :) #moment #present #Happiness
 * "Talking about our problems is our greatest addiction.
 Break the habit.
 Talk about your joys." #problems #happiness #breaktherules
 * Our destiny is not written for us, but by us.
 Our destiny is largely in our hands. #destiny #efforts #life
-* Response is one of the most powerful weapons to occupy a place in someone's heart.
-So always give the best response to the persons who care for you. #Response #people
-* The choice of words we use directly reflects on the quality of thoughts.
-Use wisely. #words #thoughts
 * Mistakes increase your experiences and experience decrease mistakes. #mistakes #experiences
-* You are the only person On earth who can use your ability.
-Be your Own Hero. #selfconfidence #motivation
-* Be kind whenever possible. #kind #simplequote
-* If you can, help others; if you cannot do that, at least do not harm them. #help #life #simplequotehnm
+* If you can, help others; if you cannot do that, at least do not harm them. #help #life #simplequote
-* Do the right thing even when no one is watching.
-It is called integrity. #integrity
 * Problems Are Not Reasons To Give Up, But A Challenge To Improve Ourselves, Not An Excuse To Back Out, But An Inspiration To Move Forward. #problems #challenges
 * Always ask yourself if what you're doing today is getting you closer to where you want to be tomorrow.❓ #ambition #success
-* Put your heart, mind and soul even into your smallest acts this is the secret of success! #success #involvement
 * Destruction has noise, but creation is quiet.
 This is the power of silence.
 Grow Silently! #silence #growth #determination
 * The quality of life is direct reflection of our thoughts , beliefs , habits and perspective. #life
-* At any given moment you have the power to say: this is not how the story is going to end. #decision #challenges #attitude
 * Challenges make you responsible.
 Always remember that life without struggle is a life without success!
 Don't give up and learn not to quit! #challenge #success
 * “Someone’s sitting in the shade today because someone planted a tree a long time ago.” - Warren Buffet #Investment #Future #Planning
 * Don’t wait for things to get better.
 Life is always complicated.
 Learn to be happy right now.
 Otherwise you will runout of time. #life #time #satisfaction #happiness